Nate Lowe Player Props: Rangers vs. White Sox

-The Texas Rangers and Nate Lowe (.316 slugging percentage over his past 10 games, including one homer), take on starter Tanner Banks and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+Nate Lowe, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Chicago White Sox, with Dylan Cease on the hill, June 20 at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Blue Jays.
+He had a one-hit performance in his previous game (1-for-3) against the White Sox.

 Nate Lowe Game Info & Props vs. the White Sox